Vienna U-Bahn: 2014 package

 The originally planned southern extension of U2 to Gudrunstraße indefinitely delayed for financial reasons and since the need suggested is no longer there.
 With the budgeted funds, the so-called line cross U2 / U5 will be created instead.
 The line U2 coming from Seestadt and Schottentor will receive a new south branch, leading to the S-Bahn station Matzleinsdorfer Platz.
 The remaining route of the U2 between Karlsplatz and Universitätsstraße will be taken over by a newly created U5 line, which will be supplemented by the station Frankhplatz (Altes AKH) for the time being.
 This line should also lead a fully automatic operation, as currently used at the Nuremberg U-Bahn.
 The U5 line will be Vienna's first driverless U-Bahn line.
 Start of construction for the resulting crossroads is scheduled for 2018, 2024 (U5), and 2026 (U2) respectively.

 Fifth expansion phase: Extension of U2 and U5

-It is planned to extend the U2 line from Matzleinsdorfer Platz to Wienerberg and to extend the U5 from Frankhplatz to Elterleinplatz.
+It is planned to extend the U2 line from Matzleinsdorfer Platz to Wienerberg and to extend the U5 from Frankhplatz to Hernals.
 One further possibility is to build a second southern branch of the U1, which would terminate in Rothneusiedl.